RADx/radx-metadata-spec-docs/docs/radx-dht-mapping.md

 [Title](specification.md#title) | `titles.title`
 [Language](specification.md#language) | `titles.lang`

 The `titles.titleType` is not supported in the RADx Metadata.
+If this needs to be recorded then the [Auxiliary Metadata](specification.md#auxiliary-metadata) element should be used.

 ## publisher